Remote control: History

 Wired and wireless remote control was developed in the latter half of the 19th century to meet the need to control unmanned vehicles (for the most part military torpedoes).
 These included a wired version by German engineer Werner von Siemens in 1870, and radio controlled ones by British engineer Ernest Wilson and C. J. Evans (1897) and a prototype that inventor Nikola Tesla demonstrated in New York in 1898.

-In 1903 Spanish engineer Leonardo Torres Quevedo introduced a radio based control system called the "Telekino" at the Paris Academy of Sciences, which he hoped to use to control a dirigible airship of his own design.
-Unlike previous "on/off" techniques, the Telekino was able to execute a finite but not limited set of different mechanical actions using a single communication channel.
-From 1904 to 1906 Torres chose to conduct Telekino testings in the form of a three-wheeled land vehicle with an effective range of 20 to 30 meters, and guiding a manned electrically powered boat, which demonstrated a standoff range of 2 kilometers.
+In 1903 Spanish engineer Leonardo Torres Quevedo introduced a radio-based control system called the "Telekino" at the Paris Academy of Sciences, which he hoped to use to control an airship of his design without endangering human lives.
+Distinct from previous signaling methods that relied on rigid sequential states, the Telekino was capable of executing a finite, non-limited set of different mechanical actions using a single communication channel.
+From 1904 to 1906 Torres chose to conduct Telekino testing in a three-wheeled land vehicle with an effective range of 20 to 30 meters, and guiding a manned electrically powered boat with a standoff range of 2 kilometers.

 The first remote-controlled model airplane flew in 1932, and the use of remote control technology for military purposes was worked on intensively during the Second World War, one result of this being the German Wasserfall missile.